ibsportsacademy/blog/content/posts/aamir-khan-ib-stars-meet/index.md

 This collaboration isn’t a first, it’s part of a growing legacy.
 Over the years, IB Sports Academy has partnered with several Bollywood productions, offering real locations, real athletes, and real energy that brings on-screen stories to life.

-What makes this journey with Sitaare Zameen Par special is how it deepens that legacy — placing our student-athletes at the heart of a film that celebrates youth, resilience, potential and basketball.
+What makes this journey with Sitaare Zameen Par special is how it deepens that legacy, placing our student-athletes at the heart of a film that celebrates youth, resilience, potential and basketball.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
   <img src="aamir-khan-student-athlete-ib-sports-academy.jpg" alt="Aamir Khan with players from IB Sports Academy Delhi" style="max-width: 100%;" />
-  <figcaption style="font-style: italic;">Not just a player — a symbol of possibility.</figcaption>
+  <figcaption style="font-style: italic;">Not just a player | A symbol of possibility.</figcaption>
 </figure>

 At IB Sports Academy, we continue to open our doors to: